OhadLavi/SpoonItBackend/README_IMAGE_SCAN.md

 # Recipe Image Scanning Feature

-This document describes how to set up and use the recipe image scanning feature in the Recipe Keeper app.
+This document describes how to set up and use the recipe image scanning feature in the SpoonIt app.

 ## Overview

-The Recipe Keeper app now supports extracting recipe information from images.
+The SpoonIt app now supports extracting recipe information from images.
 This feature uses:

 1. Tesseract OCR for text extraction from images
 2. An LLM (Ollama) for understanding and parsing the recipe text